wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/hello-world/hello-world.md

       // Environment variables that are accesible to the Wasi module
       env: {},

-      // Bindings that are used by the Wasi Instance (fs, path, etc...)
+      // Bindings that are used by the WASI Instance (fs, path, etc...)
       bindings: {
         ...WASI.defaultBindings,
         fs: wasmFs.fs